Common Objections to UBI—And Why They Don’t Hold Up

 “They can do it themselves.”
 This feeling is summed up in the saying: “If a man will not work, he shall not eat.”
 But this worked when time provided a sufficient return.
 Progress broke that link.
 There was a time when you could plant a field, build a house, fish or hunt, start a fire, and survive.
 It is literally impossible for a person in modern society to live like that.
 We got too good at providing the basics, and to access it you need cash.
 Working multiple jobs at minimum wage could still leave a family unable to make ends meet.
 Minimum wage itself is one of the “gifts” we give that cost more than a direct transfer of cash.
 With a basic income, say $1000 a month, we’re certainly not making ends meet, but we provide a floor so that with work, many more of our neighbors will stop living on the edge.

 “Some will waste their time.”
 How do we miss the hypocrisy?
 We freeze, fearing laziness below while shielding it above.
 But what’s waste?
 You couch-rot and doom-scroll when you’re stressed.
-Rent’s paid, you don’t rot—you breathe, heal, move.
+If your rent is paid, you don’t rot—you breathe, heal, and move.
 A rested mind beats a starving one for real contribution.
 And if someone uses their time differently than you, does it matter?
 Don’t assume the worst.
-The market might not price their time, but it hears their signal—and that’s the point, not the hypocrisy, we need.

 “Some people will get into trouble.”
 It’s a fair concern—stability can be dangerous.
 But let’s be honest: addiction and crime are more often born of desperation than stability.
 Cash relieves that pressure.
 It doesn’t guarantee people will thrive—but it makes it far more likely.
 And that doesn’t mean we abandon support systems.
 Far from it.
 Some will still struggle, and that’s where charity, mentorship, and healing come in.
 Cash isn’t the end of care, it clears the way for deeper, more meaningful help.